writethedocs/www/docs/2014/eu/talks.rst

 Using the first versions of the text as the complementary stuff for commercial trainings and applying the feedback allows me to provide the textbook that can be appreciated in real life scenarios.

-I'd like to share more than 10 years of experience in writing about technical subjects.

-The list of my books is available at: http://git.gajdaw.pl/menu/moje-ksiazki.html I also have references form international corporations about trainings that I organized for them.

 Thomas Parisot - README Driven Development
 ------------------------------------------